-G. Deferred Payment Agreements (continued):

-Who is not Eligible (continued):
+G. Deferred Payment Agreements (continued): Who is not Eligible (continued):

-- f) A Customer who the Authority reasonably concludes is able to pay the bill. - g) The Authority will notify the Customer of the Authority's reasons for denying a Deferred Payment Agreement, and the Customer's right to challenge the Authority's decision using the complaint procedures set forth in this Tariff.
+- f) A Customer whose combined average monthly billed demand for all accounts was greater than twenty (20) kW at least once during the last twelve (12) months or one (1) account had a single demand greater than forty (40) kW, or - g) A Customer who the Authority reasonably concludes is able to pay the bill. - h) The Authority will notify the Customer of the Authority's reasons for denying a Deferred Payment Agreement, and the Customer's right to challenge the Authority's decision using the complaint procedures set forth in this Tariff.